 Congress OKs $1.9T virus relief bill in win for Biden, Dems

-A Congress riven along party lines approved a landmark $1.9 trillion COVID-19 relief bill Wednesday, as President Joe Biden and Democrats claimed a triumph on a bill that marshals the government’s spending might against twin pandemic and economic crises that have upended a nation.
+A Congress riven along party lines has approved the landmark $1.9 trillion COVID-19 relief bill, as President Joe Biden and Democrats claimed a major triumph on legislation marshaling the government’s spending might against twin pandemic and economic crises that have upended a nation.

 “Help is here,” Biden tweeted moments after the roll call, which ended with applause from Democratic lawmakers.
 Biden said he'd sign the measure Friday.